Barda, Azerbaijan: Medieval

-Centuries of earthquakes and, finally, the Mongol invasions destroyed much of the town's landmarks, with the exception of the fourteenth-century tomb of Ahmad Zocheybana, built by architect Ahmad ibn Ayyub Nakhchivani.
+Centuries of earthquakes and, finally, the Mongol invasions destroyed much of the town's landmarks, with the exception of the 14th-century tomb of Ahmad Zocheybana, built by architect Ahmad ibn Ayyub Nakhchivani.
 The mausoleum is a cylindrical brick tower, decorated with turquoise tiles.
 There is also the more recently built Imamzadeh Mosque, which has four minarets.

 Modern

 Agriculture is the main activity in the area.
 The local economy is based on the production and processing of cotton, silk, poultry and dairy products.
 The cease-fire line, concluded at the end of the First Nagorno-Karabakh War in 1994, is just a few kilometers west of Barda, near Terter.

 On 27 October 2020, Armenian missiles struck the city which killed at least 21 civilians, including a 7 year old girl, and injured 70 others.
 Human Rights Watch and Amnesty International verified the use of cluster munition by Armenia.